In order to be considered for on-campus student employment, students must apply online and meet certain eligibility guidelines outlined below:

 - 3 hours in Summer III, plus 3 hours in BOTH Summer I AND Summer II

-- Federal Work Study (FWS) students are paid through a financial aid award.
-Students must apply and qualify for FWS in order to be eligible for FWS employment
+- Work Study (WS) students are paid through a financial aid award.
+Students must apply and qualify for WS in order to be eligible for WS employment.

-- Before a FWS job offer may be extended, final FWS award authorization from the Financial Aid office is required.
+- Before a WS job offer may be extended, final WS award authorization from the Financial Aid office is required.

-- FWS students are awarded a specific amount of funds for which they are eligible to earn through FWS employment.
+- WS students are awarded a specific amount of funds and they are eligible to earn those funds through WS employment.

-- FWS employment ends when the amount awarded for the semester has been earned.
-Supervisors and students are responsible for closely monitoring hours worked and remaining award amount.
-Hours worked beyond award amount will be paid out of the supervisor's departmental budget.
+- WS employment ends when the amount awarded for the semester has been earned.
+Supervisors and students are responsible for closely monitoring hours worked and the remaining award amount.
+Hours worked beyond the award amount will be paid out of the supervisor's departmental budget.

-- Students who have been awarded FWS through the Financial Aid Office may apply online for any FWS or Student Assistant positions.
+- Students who have been awarded WS through the Financial Aid Office may apply online for any WS or Student Assistant positions.

-- For more information about applying for Federal Work Study, contact the Financial Aid Office.
+- For more information about applying for Work Study, contact the Financial Aid Office.